PlutoGamerpro/Kid-Spil-Tal-Udfordringsspil/README.md

     }
 }
 ```

-## 🔄 Restart
+## 🔄 RestartCountdown
-- Resets the game state, clearing text boxes and resetting colors.
-Generates a new random number and updates the UI accordingly.
+-  Restarts the countdown timer, resetting it to 20 seconds and updating the displayed countdown time in the UI.
  ```csharp
   private void RestartCountdown()
 {